haui-btc/Bitcoin_ticker/README.md

 source ~/.bashrc
 ```

-Now you can start your backup by simply typing
+Now you can start the bitcoin ticker by simply typing

 ```bash
 bitcoin